Canon 5D Mark IV vs Leica M9

 The Canon EOS 5D Mark IV and the Leica M9 are two digital cameras that were officially introduced, respectively, in August 2016 and September 2009.
 The 5D Mark IV is a DSLR, while the M9 is a rangefinder-style mirrorless camera.
 Both cameras are equipped with a full frame sensor.
-The Canon has a resolution of 30.1 megapixel, whereas the Leica provides 18.1 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 30.1 megapixels, whereas the Leica provides 18.1 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 5D Mark IV vs Leica M9

 The side-by-side display below illustrates the physical size and weight of the Canon 5D Mark IV and the Leica M9.
+The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All size dimensions are rounded to the nearest millimeter.
 You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 5D Mark IV – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica M9 is considerably smaller (37 percent) than the Canon 5D Mark IV.
 Moreover, the M9 is markedly lighter (34 percent) than the 5D Mark IV.
 It is worth mentioning in this context that the 5D Mark IV is splash and dust resistant, while the M9 does not feature any corresponding weather-sealing.